ICESAT-2HackWeek/website-2025/book/logistics/travel.md

-Also, it is important to provide comparable travel fare information (ie. to compare with travel costs in the August 17-23 timeframe) during the reimbursement process if traveling to Seattle before August 17, 2025 or departing from August 23, 2025.
+Also, it is important to provide comparable travel fare information (ie. to compare with travel costs in the August 17-23 timeframe) during the reimbursement process if traveling to Seattle before August 17, 2025 or departing after August 23, 2025.
 This timeframe is considered personal time.

 If in doubt or if you have any questions, reach out to [Mark Welden-Smith](mailto:escience-hackweeks@uw.edu) or DM via